-A Chinese startup (a Tesla competitor) Nio wants to devise electric and autonomous vehicles.
+A Chinese startup (a Tesla competitor) autonomous vehicles.
 For that purpose, they are putting lots of effort in order to eliminate the chore of driving and make transportation a truly comfortable experience.

 Nio’s CEO Padmasree Warrior said, “The problem with today’s car is they try to emulate the smartphone interface and smartphone capability into the car.
 But the smartphone is not just a better cell phone, it’s fundamentally a very different device.
 We want to be the first company that builds the next-generation mobile space.”

 The main goal of the company of the car is a computer on wheels.
 They are developing electric vehicles in completely different manner.
 For that purpose, they are planning to integrate self-driving technologies into their vehicles.

 Currently, they are working on electric SUV that they will launch China in 2018.
 The company named it as Nio ES8.
 NIO ES8 will be a seven seater electric vehicle capable of Level 2 autonomy.

 It will serve as a testing ground for its more advanced self-driving technology.
 The company plans to gather as much data as it can from the vehicle to use to build an EV with Level 4 autonomy, most likely the Nio Eve.
 They are also in the process of developing wireless charging technology to integrate into its vehicles.